CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Detecting Near Miss Incidents

-In a further step, the \ac{gps} coordinates are transformed into “velocities” (in degree per second of latitude and longitude) by computing the difference between two neighboring \ac{gps} entries divided by the time that has elapsed.
+In a further step, speed is calculated from the distance between two \ac{gps} coordinates and their respective timestamp.
 Moreover, the accelerometer and gyroscope sensor data are interpolated to create equidistance over the whole time series.
 This is advisable, as unevenly spaced time series data tend to pose a problem to typical \ac{ml} solutions~\cite{weerakody2021review}.
 Therefore, we up-sample to a frequency of 10 Hz via linear interpolation on uniformly generated timestamps with a 100 ms interval.
 That means the up-sampling factor is usually above 2.
 Although some argue that interpolation is a bad solution for unevenly spaced time series data in the context of \ac{tsc}~\cite{hayashi2005covariance, eckner2012framework}, initial experiments have shown that this improves model performance.
 This preprocessing stage results in dense matrices $X^{(i)}$

 For better convergence of the stochastic gradient descent optimizer used in the neural network, we normalize each feature individually by its maximum absolute value.
 This is nearly always an advantageous preprocessing step as it improves model stability~\cite{bishop1995neural}.